f/awesome-chatgpt-prompts/PROMPTS.md

     "emotional_tone": "joyful"
   },
   "narrative_elements": {
-    "character_interactions": "A photographer is capturing a candid, happy moment of a woman, suggesting a positive and comfortable rapport between them.", "environmental_storytelling": "The crowded, out-of-focus background highlights the woman as a singular point of happiness and calm within a bustling environment, making the moment feel personal and intimate.", "implied_action": "A photoshoot is actively in progress, capturing a spontaneous reaction from the subject."
+    "character_interactions": "A photographer is capturing a candid, happy moment of a ${gender}, suggesting a positive and comfortable rapport between them.", "environmental_storytelling": "The crowded, out-of-focus background highlights the ${gender} as a singular point of happiness and calm within a bustling environment, making the moment feel personal and intimate.", "implied_action": "A photoshoot is actively in progress, capturing a spontaneous reaction from the subject."
   },
   "objects": [
     "camera",
-    "woman",
+    "${gender}",
     "crowd"
   ],
   "people": {